-Homemade peppermint creams are an easy holiday treat that you can make with a few simple ingredients in under 30 minutes.
-No baking is required so they make a great alternative to Christmas cookies.
-Serve them as after-dinner mints or give them as gifts.
+These easy peppermint creams are a homemade holiday treat that you can make with a few simple ingredients in under 30 minutes.
+Made without egg, and no baking is required!
+These mint creams make a great alternative to traditional Christmas cookies.

 This post may include affiliate links.
 Please read my disclosure policy.

-These mint creams are similar to a York Peppermint Pattie.
+Peppermint sweets are a nostalgic holiday recipe full of vintage charm.
+Similar to the center of a York Peppermint Pattie.
 A cream-based center and a dark chocolate drizzle.
-They are small in size making them a hit with kids and adults alike!
-Just like our chocolate-covered candied oranges and tanghulu!
+They are small in size, making them a hit with kids and adults alike!
+Just like my chocolate-covered candied oranges and my Christmas rice krispies treats!

 - Confectioners Sugar - aka powdered sugar or icing sugar